dianacoffman/Data-Professional-Survey-Breakdown/README.md

 # Business Questions ⚖️

-- What are the demographics of the survey respondents?
+- How can we segment our target audience based on demographic characteristics to create more effective marketing campaigns?
-- What is the average salary by job title?
+- What are the average salary ranges by job title in our industry, and how can we use this information to attract and retain top talent?
-- What programming languages are most preferred by different data roles?
+- Which programming languages should we prioritize in our hiring process to maximize efficiency and innovation across different data roles?
-- How satisfied are data professionals with their salary and work-life balance?
+- What can we do to improve the satisfaction of our data professionals regarding salary and work-life balance?
-- What is the age distribution of data professionals across different roles?
+- How does the age distribution of data professionals across different roles impact our succession planning and career development strategies?

-# Data Collected from Power BI dashboard 📑
+# Data Collected from dashboards 📑

 ![image](https://github.com/user-attachments/assets/c383d6b5-5d38-4b69-97b9-d71035da63cb)